PrestaShop/docs/src/content/1.7/development/webservice/tutorials/prestashop-webservice-lib/update-resource.md

 ## Fill the schema and update resource

-Quite similar to the resource creation, except we can update only some fields (since the other are already present) and we use the `edit()` method.
+Quite similar to the resource creation, except we can update only some fields (since the others are already present) and we use the `edit()` method.

 | Key          | Value                  |
 |--------------|------------------------|